bailuk/AAT/README.enduser.md

 ## Issues and feedback
-For questions, feedback and bugreports send an e-mail to aat@bailu.ch
+For questions, feedback and bugreports [report an issue](https://github.com/bailuk/AAT/issues) or send an e-mail to aat@bailu.ch